KamranSattary/ADA_P4_Blog/index.md

 We had to choose another deep learning library that would be compatible with our pipeline.
 Keras is a library that focused on creating a simple API for creating deep learning models.
 In the past it needed to run on top of a backend framework, nowadays is it integrated in Google's TensorFlow.
 We chose Keras because it offers a wrapper for scikit_learn.

+The Keras wrapper takes as argument a function that returns the model that needs to be wrapped and a varibale sized list of arguments that can be applied either for the build function or the wrapper class.
+Creating a densily connected model in Keras is very easy, via the Sequential class that accepts a list of layers, or like in the alternative function each layer can be addedat any point in time in a sequential manner before the compile method is called.
+The model can then be configured, selecting the loss function, optimization algorithm or even metrics.

 ```python
 def make_model(nr_features, dropout1, dropout2, optimizer, output_bias=None):
     if output_bias is not None: